tu-os-course/TI2726C-Assignments-2016/src/session_2/assignment.md

 This tutorial will provide information with regard to the input/output (I/O) functionalities of the Raspberry Pi.
 To make it easy, we will use a library that provides a set of functions to communicate with the I/O pins of the Raspberry Pi.
-This lab will use the Wiring Pi library.
+This lab will use the WiringPi library.
 This tutorial will explain the basic functions you have to use during this lab.
 If you want to use more advanced functions you can find a detailed reference on the [website of WiringPi](http://www.wiringpi.com/reference, "Click Here")